 The store needed to feel as authentic and engaging as Billy and his family.

-One catch though, the store would need to remain open during all of the construction.
+One catch, though, is that the store would need to remain open during construction.

-The whole process took about six months with Billy and his crew staying late, arriving early, and continually having to remember where everything that had been on the floor for years was housed temporarily.
+The process took about six months, with Billy and his crew staying late, arriving early, and continually having to remember where everything that had been on the floor for years was temporarily housed.
 Even his kids helped clean the walls.

-The results could not be more stunning, but don’t take my word for it – see and hear it from Billy direct himself.
+The results could not be more stunning, but don’t take my word for it – see and hear it from Billy directly.
 See the before, during the process, and the after in this three-minute video:

 Eklund’s customers responded to the new store immediately, Billy reported a 27% increase in tractor sales in the first quarter.
 That’s the bottom line.

 For years major malls have required tenants to strip their stores to the studs and remake their interiors.
 Why?

-Because retail exists to answer one question from consumers, “What’s new?”
+Because retail exists to answer one consumer question, “What’s new?”

-The pressure is on for retailers to deliver a remarkable in-store experience from the store design, to the way the product is merchandised, and to the way those retailers relentlessly train their staff how to create an exceptional experience – one that stands out as much as the store itself.
+The pressure is on for retailers to deliver a remarkable in-store experience, from the store design to how the product is merchandised and how those retailers relentlessly train their staff to create an exceptional experience that stands out as much as the store itself.

 That’s how you become remarkable.

 You may not have $100,000 for a business makeover down to the studs, but the need is still there to present a new and fresh environment for your customers to explore and discover items they may not have come in looking for.

-While I am a motivational speaker, sales trainer - both in-person and virtual - my consulting business has led me to do business makeovers for all sorts of businesses and various degrees of involvement.
+While I am a motivational speaker and sales trainer - both in-person and virtual - my consulting business has led me to do business makeovers for all sorts of businesses and various degrees of involvement.
 Maybe you could use one as well.

-As this business makeover challenge shows, it doesn’t matter what you sell as long as you create a great vision, have the dedication to see it through, and begin the process by knowing your customer.
+As this business makeover challenge shows, it doesn’t matter what you sell if you create a great vision, have the dedication to see it through, and begin the process by knowing your customer.